-Gertrude Contemporary opened in 1985 in a large converted warehouse in Fitzroy, Melbourne and led the way as Australia’s first combined gallery and studio complex.
+Gertrude Contemporary opened in 1985 in a large converted textiles factory in Fitzroy, Melbourne and led the way as Australia’s first combined gallery and studio complex.
 Named initially after its address - 200 Gertrude Street - the organisation has since expanded, transforming from an address to an entity, and changing its name to Gertrude Contemporary in 2010.

 As Melbourne’s leading centre for contemporary art and ideas, the organization has continued to build on its innovative origins, growing to facilitate the expanding field of contemporary art through a wide variety of exhibition, studio, curatorial and education programs.
 With the artist firmly placed at the centre of all of our activities, we are positioned at the nexus between the production of contemporary art through our studio programs, and its presentation through our exhibitions and publications.

 The breadth of Gertrude Contemporary’s program reflects the organisation’s commitment to facilitating opportunities for the presentation and development of contemporary art and ideas.

 If you would like to contact the gallery or get on our mailing list, please email us at [email protected].